Finnitio/06-EQ-Optimizer/README.md

 ### Test comparison mode
 - Run `python main.py --test` once you have placed `VituixFR.txt` (standard FRD columns) in the `input/` folder.
 The command loads the configured project, sums all filtered ways, resamples the Vituix measurement to the shared frequency grid, trims both traces to 20 Hz–20 kHz, and writes `output/<project_name>/test.png`.
 - The figure overlays the magnitude traces of the summed response and the Vituix measurement, centers the vertical scale around the average magnitude of both curves (±5 dB), and shows a paired phase plot where both traces are wrapped to ±180°.
 Pass `--vituix-file some/other.frd` to compare against a different reference sweep and `--no-show` when you only need the PNG file.
+- Add `--export-sum output/<project_name>/sum.frd` when you want the same trimmed summed response (20–20 kHz) written as an FRD file for comparison inside VituixCAD or other tools.
+Without `--test`, the export covers the full interpolation grid.

 ### Filters array (per way)
 - `type`: one of `butterworth`, `linkwitz-riley`/`lr`, `peq`, `shelf`, or `phase` (all-pass).